Divinity: Original Sin II (Series) Accessibility Report

 If you want to play Divinity: Original Sin II, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Divinity: Original Sin II has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Divinity: Original Sin II which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.